azalinux/realvnc-server-aarch64-manjaro/README.md

 # realvnc-server-aarch64-manjaro

->[!IMPORTANT]
->November 2023 onwards update to Manjaro stable branch will break RealVNC Server!!!
-Release versions including v7.8.0-2 (and later versions) addresses this issue.
->Issue is the package 'raspberrypi-userland-aarch64-git' has been replaced by 'raspberrypi-utils' which doesn't include the required lib files needed in /usr/lib

 RealVNC Server for Raspberry Pi4 64bit Manjaro AARCH64

 This AUR package will install RealVNC Server aarch64 package on any Manjaro ArchLinux based ARM64 installation on a Raspberry Pi4.